-HR Officer (Lead Employer Trust) - Nicola Morton
+HR Officer (Lead Employer Trust) - Allyson Ashwell

 About Internal Medicine Training

-IMT (stage 1) will be a three-year programme which will prepare doctors to become a medical registrar and provide them with the skills needed to manage patients presenting with a wide range of general medical symptoms and conditions.
+IMT (stage 1) is a three-year programme which provide doctors with the skills needed to manage patients presenting with a wide range of general medical symptoms and conditions.
 Experience in intensive care medicine, geriatric medicine and outpatients will be mandated and trainees will receive simulation training throughout the programme.
 Holistic decisions on progress will be made for the fourteen high level capabilities in practice (CiPs) using the professional judgement of appropriately trained, expert assessors.

-Trainees must complete IMT and acquire the full MRCP(UK) Diploma to enter specialty training at IM3 or 4.
+Trainees must complete IMT and acquire the full MRCP(UK) Diploma to enter specialty training at ST3 (Group 2) or ST4 (Group 1).

 The curriculum of your Internal Medicine Training will involve a learner centred approach with the use of ePortfolio.
 With ePortfolio and the support of your Educational Supervisor, you can set learning goals, have reflective learning and personal development.

-Your curriculum will be spiralled, and competency based.
-A spiralled curriculum means topics are revisited with increasing levels of difficulty, new learning is related to previous learning and the competence of the trainee increases.
+Your curriculum will be spiralled, and capability based.
+A spiralled curriculum means topics are revisited with increasing levels of difficulty, new learning is related to previous learning and the capability of the trainee increases.
 This is beneficial as you will be constantly gaining new knowledge and expanding upon old knowledge.
-There are also benefits of a competency-based curriculum because you will have clearly defined standards required for good medical practice and formal assessments all within your ePortfolio.
+There are also benefits of a capability-based curriculum because you will have clearly defined standards required for good medical practice and formal assessments all within your ePortfolio.